WaylonWalker/markata/README.md

 **Honestly**  A big motivation for me was wanting to learn and understand how to create a project that is completely plugin driven.
 This is highly a learning project for me, and it has grown into something I use each and every day.

-## Development

-Currently everything is on the [develop](https://github.com/WaylonWalker/markata/tree/develop) branch.
-As its still a heavy work in progress and likely to change significantly.

 ## Examples Gallary